On the anti-diagonal filtration for the Heegaard Floer chain complex of a branched double-cover: Topological preliminaries

 In \cite{cmoz:thin}, it is shown that if $\left(\Sigma; \ba; \bb; z\right)$ is a pointed Heegaard diagram, then $\Pab$ is a free Abelian group of rank $2g - \text{rank}(\Sab)$.
 It can be shown in a completely analogous way that for a triple-diagram (respectively quadruple-diagram), the group $\Pabg$ (respectively $\Pabgd$) is free Abelian of rank $3g - \text{rank}(\Sabg)$ (respectively $4g - \text{rank}(\Sabgd)$).
 One should note that because we don't permit periodic domains in a pointed Heegaard diagram to intersect the basepoint, our ranks are 1 lower than those stated in \cite{cmoz:thin}.

-Let $\ba$ and $\bb$ be two $g$-tuples of attaching circles on a genus-$g$ surface $\Sigma$ such that $\bb$ is obtained from $\ba$ via admissible isotopies.
-Then for each $i$, the circles $\alpha_{i}$ and $\beta_{i}$ are separated by two thin 2-sided regions, and we denote by $\Dab{i}$ the periodic domain which is their difference.
+Let $\ba$ and $\bb$ be two $g$-tuples of attaching circles on a genus-$g$ surface $\Sigma$ such that $\bb$ differs from $\ba$ by a pointed isotopy.
+Then for each $i$, the circles $\alpha_{i}$ and $\beta_{i}$ are separated by two 2-sided regions, and we denote by $\Dab{i}$ the periodic domain which is their difference - these domains look like the ones shown in Figure \ref{fig:pdhs1}.